paulhibbitts/published-markdown-files/leap-into-open-publishing-standalone-guide.md

 - [ ] Made local edits and synced changes
 - [ ] Verified updates appear in your Docsify-This page

-**Congratulations - you're now using an optimized publishing workflow!** 🚀
+**Congratulations - you're now using an optimized Markdown publishing workflow!** 🚀

 ---